HMPO/hmpo-form-wizard/README.md

 * `resetJourney` - Reset the journey `journeyModel` when this step is accessed.
 * `skip` - A template is not rendered on a GET request.
 The `post()` lifecycle is called instead.
 Defaults to `false`.
 * `noPost` - Don't allow posting to this step.
 The post method is set to null and the step is completed if there is a next step
+* `forwardQuery` - forward the query params when internally redirecting.
+Defaults to `false`.
 * `editable` - This step is editable.
 This allows accessing this step with the `editSuffix` and sets the back link and next step to the `editBackStep`.
 Defaults to `false`.
 * `editSuffix` - Suffix to use for editing steps.
 Defaults to `/edit`.
 * `editBackStep` - Location to return to after editing a step.
 Defaults to `confirm`